 In 2008, he decided to pursue his own clothing line.
 He purchased some pattern drafting textbooks and got to work.
 In 2009 David launched his line, Selahdor.
 His architectural silhouettes and focus on sleek, modern tailoring garnered the label press and buyer attention from its very first collection.

 In 2011, Selahdor was selected as the first recipient of the Emerging Designer Fund, a Boston-based organization which provides funding and professional services to superlative fashion talent in the New England area.
-That same year, David appeared on season 9 of Lifetime’s hit reality show, Project Runway, as one of 20 finalists.
+That same year, David appeared on season 9 of Lifetime’s hit reality show, Project Runway.